MokeEire/yuyutsu/src/routes/posts/ai-progress/+page.md

 header: https://picsum.photos/id/1083/800/350
 ---

-The history of artificial intelligence is littered with experts' overestimating and underestimating how fast the technology will develop.
+The history of artificial intelligence is littered with experts' over– and underestimating how fast its technology will develop.
 As part of week 1 of BlueDot's AI Safety course, I studied the development of AI over the past decade and offered a forecast of AI progress in the near future.
 I believe we will see some revolutionary advancements in AI over the next 3-5 years but we will only see incremental progress in the next year or two.